miku/exploreio/README.md

 Exploring Readers and Writers
 =============================

-A tour though IO in Golang.
+A tour through IO in Golang.

 This repository contains material from a workshop held at [Golab](http://golab.io) 2017.